RobertTalbert/discretecs/MTH325-Fall2022/course-documentation/MTH325-syllabus-F22.md

 ### Attendance, absences and participation

-**Attendance:** Attenance is expected at all class meetings.
-Attendance is recorded so I can have a record of it and reach out to see if you're OK if you miss several classes; but it is not graded, nor does it count in your final grade.
+**Attendance:** Attendance is expected at all class meetings.
+Attendance will be taken, so I can have a record of it and reach out to see if you're OK if you miss several classes; but it is not graded, nor does it count in your final grade.

 **Remote attendance:** Class meetings will be live-streamed on Zoom and recorded.
 If you cannot be physically present for class, you can access the recording at any point within 30 days of the class.
-You may join the Zoom meeting if you can't be present, but my attention will be focused on those who are present; you won't be able to work with others, and if you leave questions in the chat I may not see them until
+You may join the Zoom meeting if you can't be present, but my attention will be focused on those who are present; you won't be able to work with others, and if you leave questions in the chat I may not see them until well after they are asked.

 **Absences:** If you must be absent, you do not need prior permission or justification; a heads-up is appreciated.
 However *please avoid any non-essential absences* such as skipping class, or scheduling a vacation during a day where class is scheduled.
 If you miss, you are solely responsible for catching up.